Practitioner Motives to Use Different Hyperparameter Optimization Methods: Results

-These numbers strongly vary when considering separate combinations of goal and HPO method (see Figure~\ref{fig:success_rate}).
-The survey participants perceived themselves as not successful when they tried to \emph{decrease necessary computations} using manual tuning, grid search, or random search.
-They perceived themselves as rather successful in reaching this goal when using Bayesian optimization or another HPO method. \emph{Decreasing practitioner effort} was best achieved using grid search or random search according to the survey participants.
-Bayesian optimization and other HPO methods were perceived as less effective to decrease effort.
-A potential explanation could be that those HPO methods require some effort to set up in the first place.
-The participants perceived manual tuning as ineffective in decreasing their efforts.
-In contrast, participants perceived manual tuning as very helpful to \emph{increase model comprehension.} Even though Bayesian optimization is considered a black-box optimization technique~\cite[][]{Frazier2018}, it was also perceived as suitable to increase model comprehension.
-Random search, grid search, and another HPO method were perceived as unsuitable for increasing model comprehension.
-Most participants did not perceive noteworthy differences between the effectiveness of HPO methods to successfully \textit{increase ML model performance} and to \emph{satisfy requirements}.
-Random search, grid search, and other HPO methods were successfully used by survey participants to achieve \emph{comply with target audience}.
-Bayesian optimization and manual tuning were applied with lower success rates for this goal.
+The self-perceived success rates strongly vary between combinations of goals and \ac{HPO} methods (see Figure~\ref{fig:success_rate}).
+Survey participants reported lower success rates in \emph{reducing computational requirements} when using manual tuning, grid search, or random search.
+They perceived themselves as rather successful in reaching this goal when using Bayesian optimization or evolutionary algorithms. \emph{Decreasing practitioner effort} was best achieved using grid search or random search according to the survey participants.
+Bayesian optimization and evolutionary algorithms were perceived as less effective in decreasing effort.
+A potential explanation could be that those \ac{HPO} methods often require more effort to be set up compared to others \cite{Khuat2022}.
+Moreover, participants also perceived manual tuning as ineffective in decreasing their efforts.
+Participants perceived manual tuning as very helpful to \emph{increase \ac{ML} model understanding.} Even though Bayesian optimization is considered a black-box optimization technique~\cite{Frazier2018}, it was also perceived as suitable to increase \ac{ML} model understanding.
+Random search, grid search, and evolutionary algorithms were perceived as unsuitable for increasing \ac{ML} model understanding.
+Most participants did not perceive noteworthy differences between the effectiveness of \ac{HPO} methods to successfully \textit{increase \ac{ML} model performance} and to \emph{satisfy requirements}.
+Only evolutionary algorithms were perceived as significantly more successful in trying to satisfy requirements.
+Survey participants successfully used grid search, random search, evolutionary algorithms, and Bayesian optimization to \emph{meet the expectations of their target audience}.
+Manual tuning was applied with lower success rates for this goal.